anyuser/unity-input/readme.md

 ## FEATURES

-- Unplug & Plug new controllers while playing
 - Different device configs for different Operating systems
+- Unplug & Plug new controllers while playing, they get initialized automatically with the right configuration
+- Support for up to 8 gamepads with mixed configurations & multiple keyboard configurations
-- Always get input from the last active device (optional)
+- Always get input from the last active device (for singleplayer games)
-- Four gamepads & two keyboard configurations are predefined (for more gamepads just add more axes with ids in the input manager)

 ## INSTALLATION